GeistBERT: Breathing Life into German NLP: Methodology

 \subsection{Downstream Tasks}

 We fine-tuned pre-trained BERT models using Huggingface \citep{wolf_huggingfaces_2020} scripts, optimizing batch size and learning rate via grid search.
 NER and classification (CLS) tasks were trained for up to 30 epochs, while NLI tasks ran for up to 10 epochs using fairseq-adapted hyperparameters.
 Each task was executed 24 times with varied hyperparameters, selecting the best checkpoint based on the highest $F_{1}$ score (accuracy for NLI).
 Performance was evaluated analogously to \citet{scheible-etal-2024-gottbert} and compared with results from that study.
+The parameter search space used for the grid search is summarized in Table~\ref{tab:hyperparams}.
+All tasks were processed using two Nvidia RTX 3090 GPUs, leveraging Huggingface's Transformers library (v4.34.1).

 \paragraph{NLI}

 We evaluated NLI on the German XNLI dataset \citep{conneau-etal-2018-xnli}, an extension of MultiNLI \citep{williams-etal-2018-broad}, with 122k training, 2490 development, and 5010 test examples per language.
 Performance was measured by accuracy.